BlogCareer Advice13+ Best Ways to Prepare for a Career Change [+ 5 Ideal Jobs]

 You should update your resume and LinkedIn profile to reflect the fact that your career is changing directions.
 That’s because chances are some of the skills and experiences obtained by that point won’t be relevant in the field you’re transitioning to.

 You should either write a new career change resume or update the existing one to highlight competencies and accomplishments related to the job that you’re after.
 Certain terms, like your skills and job titles, also act as keywords, and they can help you pass the ATS scan.
+You should also tailor your career change cover letter to reflect the shift in your career path.

 The same goes for your LinkedIn profile.
 A good LinkedIn profile will make it easier for recruiters to find you, and it’ll improve your chances of impressing them and getting an interview.